 - Take yourself out on a date.
 I love solo movie dates.

 - Look at your list of to-dos and see if anything is draining your energy.
 Can you delegate it?
-Delete it?
+Can you delete it?

 - Make sure you are eating foods that energize you.